MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Transactions.md

     ms.author: v-debapd

 ---
-# TDS calculation on Purchase and Payment Transactions
+# TDS Calculation on Purchase and Payment Transactions